vmware-archive/hillview/docs/userManual.md

 #### Selecting columns

-The user can select one or more column using the mouse:
+The user can [select](#mouse-based-selection) one or more column using the mouse.
-* Clicking on a column will select the column
-* Clicking while pressing shift button will select a range of contiguous columns
-* Clicking while pressing the control button will add or remove the current column from the selection

 The following image shows the header of a table with 6 selected columns.

 ![A table header with multiple selected columns](selected-columns-header.png)